saucelabs/sauce-docs/docs/web-apps/automated-testing/pre-run-executables.md

 capabilities.setCapability("prerun", obj);
 ```

-## Running an AutoIt Script as a Pre-run Executable to Handle Windows Security Authentication Dialogs
+## Running an AutoIt Script

 When using Sauce Connect to run local tests on a Windows machine, you may encounter an Integrated Windows Authentication (IWA) dialog, also known as NTLM or Domain authentication.
 This is because the machine that Sauce Connect is running on is used to look up the host where the site or application under test is located.
 If the host has IWA enabled, the authentication request will be passed back through Sauce Connect to the Sauce Labs browser.
-Because there is no registry key available on our Windows virtual machines to disable this authentication, the solution is to create an AutoIT script to respond to the dialog, and run it as a pre-run executable in advance of running the test.
+Because there is no registry key available on our Windows virtual machines to disable this authentication, the solution is to create an AutoIT script to respond to the dialog,

-### The AutoIT Script
 You can use the AutoIT Script editor to write and save your script.

 The script for handling the IWA dialog should look like this: